Deaf Smith County, Texas Property Taxes

 Property Tax Assessment Values Across Deaf Smith County, Texas

-For example, the median tax bill in Deaf Smith County is $2,400, with tax bills ranging significantly across the county.
-Wildorado has the highest median home price at $375,260.
+For example, the median tax bill in Deaf Smith County is $2,122, compared with the national median property tax bill of $2,400.
+Tax bills range significantly across the county, with Hereford at $2,105 and Wildorado reaching $4,964.

 Property Tax Assessment Values Across Deaf Smith County, Texas